ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 ```
 2. Create the sample application file.
 Create a file named spark-interactive-demo.js and copy the following content to the file.
 Adjust the `notebook_gateway` and `notebook_gateway_ws`  host variable values to use the VCAP credentials of the IBM Analytics Engine service instance that you have created.

-  For authentication, set the environment variables: BASE_GATEWAY_USERNAME and BASE_GATEWAY_PASSWORD, fetch username and password from VCAP.
+  For authentication, set the environment variables: BASE_GATEWAY_USERNAME and BASE_GATEWAY_PASSWORD.
+Fetch the username and password values from VCAP.
 ```
 // Access variables with the notebook_gateway VCAP information from your IBM Analytics Engine service. var notebook_gateway = 'https://chs-zys-882-mn001.bi.services.<changeme>.bluemix.net:8443/gateway/default/jkg/';